 How can I stand out as a competitive applicant?

 By being yourself!
 While we prioritize students with no prior internship experience at the federal level and/or in Washington, D.C., what is most important for us to see is that you have a demonstrated interest in federal higher education and public policy.
 Interest can be demonstrated in many forms and does not require you to have prior work experience in higher education or public policy.
-We want to understand how you see the PNPI Summer Scholars program contributing to your current interest and future goals.
+We want to understand how you see the PNPI Summer Scholars program contributing to your current interests and future goals.

 Can I still take summer online courses during the Summer Scholar program?